toltec-dev/organization/meetings/discussion-2021-01-28.md

 - Increasing the bus factor
     - Grant some/all maintainers the admin role in the org
 - Review standard proposals
+- Criterion for sign off on testing branch PRs
+- Stable Merge Process
+    - if a package holds up merge, what do we do with it?

 # Descision log